Remote Onboarding Done Right: Welcome New Hires from Anywere

 Start with a Manager Onboarding Checklist

-If you paid attention to that subheading, we didn’t say to start with a remote developer onboarding checklist!
+If you paid attention to that subheading, we didn’t say to start with a remote employee onboarding checklist!

-Coming up with the best onboarding practices from scratch might make you want to sit down and start thinking about what your developer will need to work through.
+Coming up with the best onboarding practices from scratch might make you want to sit down and start thinking about what your new hire will need to work through.
 That’s thinking about the problem backward, though.

 First, you’ll need to create a checklist for yourself.